Old Trafford euphoric again as United completes derby double - WHIZ News

 It’s been 15 challenging months at the helm, from the early highs to growing dissent.

-All the gloom seemed to wash away in Sunday’s Manchester downpour as Scott McTominay seized on the City goalkeeper’s second blunder of the derby in stoppage time to put the ball into an empty net and complete United’s 2-0 victory.
+All the gloom seemed to wash away in Sunday’s Manchester downpour as Anthony Martial and Scott McTominay profited from Ederson’s goalkeeping errors to claim a 2-0 win over City.

+The ball rolling into an empty net with almost the last touch of the game from McTominay had fans punching the air in delight, and cheering across the stadium,

 For the first time in a decade, United had completed the double over its neighbor, by beating City home and away in the Premier League.